harbisonApps/harbisonapps-tailwind/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation of how Nuxt works, check out [Nuxt.js docs](https://nuxtjs.org).